 It’s time to move beyond the clichés and towards student learning centered work in our residence halls.
 The residential curriculum model offers promise for conceptualizing some of our tired old practices.
 It’s time for a curricular reboot!

 I’m excited to share that I will be one of the keynote speakers at the 2014 ACPA Residential Curriculum Institute alongside Karen Inkleas (of leaving learning program research fame) and Patty Perrillo (ACPA Past President).
 As one of the premier and most popular Institutes ACPA offers, the Residential Curriculum Institute (RCI) provides participants a step-by-step process for utilizing this innovative learning-centered approach to creating educational environments in college residence halls (and in student affairs divisions in general).
 I have served on the faculty of the Institute for two years now and was also a… Read More

-In informal discourse the term “residential curriculum” is used to describe an intentional way of promoting learning in college and university residence life and education programs.
+In informal discourse the term “residential curriculum” is used to describe an intentional way of promoting learning opportunities for students in college and university residence life and education programs.
 A residential curriculum, however, is a very specific approach to structuring these learning opportunities.
-First implemented at the University of Delaware in the early 2000s, the Model was detailed in a 2006 article, “Beyond seat time and student satisfaction: A curricular approach to residential education,” in About Campus magazine by Kerr and Tweedy.
-This approach lead to the establishment of ACPA’s Residential Curriculum Institute in 2007.
-Since then, the curricular approach has become… Read More
+It borrows from the techniques used in the classroom (learning objectives, methods, etc.) and applies them to out-of-class contexts to provide more intentional learning opportunities for students.
+First implemented at the University of Delaware in the early 2000s, the Model was detailed in a 2006 article, “Beyond seat time and student… Read More